 Speaking While Muted

-Some calling apps show an indicator when you are trying to speak while you are muted.
-This is helpful for users that forgot to turn on the microphone when they try to speak.
+Some calling apps show an indicator when the user is trying to speak while muted.
+This is helpful for users that forgot to turn on their microphone before they start talking.

 @Injected(\.colors) var colors